310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Kanata %}
 i am back~♪

-…? things are quite lively here… it is midnight by now, so you are going to disturb the neighborhood, you know?
+…? things are quite [lively] here~ it is [midnight] by now, so you are going to [disturb] the neighborhood, you know?
 {% endbubble %}

 {% bubble Nazuna %}